MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 ## Manage Skype for Business settings for individual users

-To manage Skype for Business settings for individual users, in the left navigation of the Teams admin center, go to **Users**, click the display name of the user to open the user details page, and then select the **Skype for Business** settings tab.
+To manage Skype for Business settings for individual users, in the left navigation of the Teams admin center, go to **Users**, click the user's display name to open the user details page, and then select the **Skype for Business** settings tab.
+From here, you can configure external communications and meeting settings for the user.

-### External access settings
+### External communications

-You can selectively block who a user can communicate with.
+You can selectively allow or block whether a user can communicate with people outside your organization.

-- External Skype for Business users
+- **External Skype for Business users**: Select this if you want to allow the user to communicate with Skype for Business users in federated domains.
-- External Skype users
+- **External Skype users**: Select this if you want to allow the user to communicate with Skype users.

-### Meeting settings
+### Meetings

-Select the meeting settings that you want to user to have.
+Configure the settings that you want to user to have.

+- **Audio and video**:
+- **Record conversations and meetings**: Turn this on to allow the user to record meetings.
+- **For compliance, turn off non-archived features**: Select this option if you're legally required to retain electronically stored information.
+Selecting this option turns off features that aren't captured when you have an [In-Place Hold](https://docs.microsoft.com/exchange/security-and-compliance/in-place-and-litigation-holds?redirectedfrom=MSDN) set up.
+The features that are turned off are file transfer using instant messaging, shared OneNote pages, and PowerPoint annotations.

 ## Related topics